The chat box accepts normal messages, dice expressions, commands, and

 the repeat statement are executed zero times.

-repeat can alternatively be spelled as loop.
+repeat can alternatively be spelled as loop or

 If Statements